joeel561/OnlyFood/README.md

 # OnlyFood Recipe App

 Recipe App with VueJs Symfony to create new recipes.
 You can plan them for the week & also get a shopping list of it.
-This App will also be published when it's finished :)
+This App will also be published when it's finished :) I'm streaming the whole progress every Tuesday & Thursday on Twitch -> joeel561 💜

 ## Preview